 European Capitals of Culture, Business of the Arts, London, UK (May)

-Students interested in domestic immersion programs, such as Economics of Entertainment or Business of Sports may contact the Weston Career Center or their faculty for more information.
+Students interested in domestic immersion programs, such as Economics of Entertainment or Business of Sports may contact their faculty for more information.

-PLAN: Review eligibility and academic requirements, learn about financial processes, consider program options, meet with a WU study abroad returnees and a Global Programs coordinator, and explore FAQs.
+PLAN: Review eligibility and academic requirements, learn about financial processes, consider program options, meet with WashU study abroad returnees and a Global Programs coordinator, and explore FAQs.

 PREPARE: Fulfill all pre-departure requirements and learn about health and safety abroad.
 Research your host country and cultural norms.